charannanduri/CapstoneAudioSource/README.md

 1. **Load your audio**
    - Copy `audio.wav` (or your own WAV/MP3 as configured) to the root of the `CIRCUITPY` drive.
+   - You can use any 16-bit PCM WAV file that fits in the device (a little less than 8MB Flash).
+   - Keep in mind the firmware loops the audio until the button is pressed again to stop it, so a short (3-5s) clip of music works best.
    - Confirm `code.py` is present and saved.

 2. **Assemble the hardware**